Aloo Tuk Recipe

 About Aloo Tuk

 I had it for the first time at a Sindhi friend’s house, along with Sindhi Kadhi, Rice, and Sai Bhaji.
 It was a heartwarming meal.
-She told me they also serve it as a snack with chai and chutney.
+She told me they also serve it as a snack with masala chai and green chutney.

 This Sindhi Aloo Tuk recipe is vegan and gluten-free and can be easily doubled or tripled.
 If you are scaling the recipe, then fry the aloo in batches to ensure they turn crisp.
 If you fry them together, they will release a lot of water in the oil and will not turn crispy.